Colombia with Kids: 3-Week Family Itinerary

 This post contains compensated links.

-Planning a Holiday in Colombia with Kids
+Planning a Family Trip to Colombia with Kids

-Is it Safe to Travel to Colombia with Kids?
+Is Colombia Safe to Visit with Kids?

-When to Visit Colombia with Kids
+Best Time to Visit Colombia with Kids

 The best time to visit Cartagena and area is between December and April.
 The high season is between December and February.
-The humidity drops during the dry season making the consistently warm temperatures of 75-88F (25-31C) much more pleasant.
+The humidity drops during the dry season making the consistently warm temperatures of 75-88°F (25-31°C) much more pleasant.

 We visited Colombia in December and it was sunny and warm the entire time.
 The only rain we encountered was during our Ciudad Perdida trek, where it’s common for late day showers in the jungle of the Sierra Nevada mountains.